Best Pressure Cookers of 2018

 $50 to $70

-You could get a large stovetop model (about 10 quarts) for this kind of money.
-You could also find a smaller electric pressure cooker in this range.
+You could get a large stove top model (about 10 quarts) for this kind of money.
+You could also find a small electric pressure cooker in this range.

 $70 to $100